solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

     <source src="/files/processing_faq/howtoprocess.mp4" type="video/mp4">
 </video>

-After a few seconds, one of three things will happen:
+After a few seconds, one of flour things will happen:
 1) The craft succeeds
 2) The message `Processing is not going as planned` appears → Your character will re-try the craft and no materials are lost.
 3) The message `It is not working at all` appears → Either you input the wrong materials or something else went wrong, for example you're missing knowledge.
-Not materials are lost when this happens.
+No materials are lost when this happens.
 You can find the correct recipe to craft an item via the in-game crafting nodes (F2→Crafting notes) or [bdolytics](https://bdolytics.com/).
 4) The message `Insufficient ingredients to continue processing` appears: You got the recipe right but don't have enough materials for a full craft.

 <img width="450" src="/files/processing_faq/process_outcomes.jpg">